 F.7.1.
-Whether the ICFR information supplied to the market has been reviewed by an external auditor, in which case the corresponding report should be attached.
+Whether the ICFRS information supplied to the market has been reviewed by an external auditor, in which case the corresponding report should be attached.
 Otherwise, explain the reasons for the absence of this review.

-Ferrovial has asked the external auditor to issue a review on the information provided by the company in this document.
-The review is attached hereto as an Appendix and is based on the professional guide established by auditor corporations, which is in line with the "Procedures for external auditor review" included in the GTCI document of June 2010.
+Ferrovial has asked the external auditor to issue a review on the information provided by the Company in this document.
+The review is attached hereto as an Appendix and is based on professional guidelines established by auditor associations, which are in line with the "Procedures for external auditor review" included in the GTCI document (Internal Control Working Group) of June 2010.